-Expats considering a move to Nigeria will naturally have many concerns about life in this West African country.
-From their personal safety and security to the transport system and being able to keep in touch with friends and family back home, here are answers to some of the most frequently asked questions about expat life in Nigeria.
+Expats considering a move to Nigeria will naturally have many concerns about life here.
+From personal safety and security to the transport system and being able to keep in touch with friends and family back home, here are answers to some of the most frequently asked questions about expat life in this West African country.

 How reliable is the electricity supply in Nigeria?

-Power supply in Nigeria, even in the larger cities, is notoriously unreliable and most expats have a petrol generator to cope with frequent power outages.
+Power supply in Nigeria, even in the larger cities, is notoriously unreliable and most expats have a generator or power inverter to cope with frequent power outages.

 How safe will I be in Nigeria?